cherose-sem/UFO_Compilation/Blog/README.md

 -	Monitoring the system's performance with Prometheus and Grafana solve the problem

 #3 A
-- Any application might experience occurence of system crash.
+- Any application might experience occurence of system crash due to performance issue.
 - The effect of system crash might go unnoticed, and the cost will follow with the size of the system.
 The workload of trace the reason to system creash will be a heavy work.
 - A system montoring will give operatorers a great oppouritny of montoring performance of the system in realtime, and prevent any addtionale system breakdown.
 - Grafana with prometheus is a excellent monitoring tool, that will give operatorers a dashboard with graphs and informations about performance of the system.